wxchaser24/Azul-Plus/ReadME.txt

 -Road Signs needs to be Moved manually to your locations coordinate on viz due to the Designdestinastion Plugin being turned off.
 -DesignDestination was Giving issues when using a map width less then about 200 miles or when a "city" is too close to another.
 - Roads and Borders Remain Working, Its just for the Road Signs.
 Sorry:/ but its easily fixable if it annoys you.

+7. I also Added The original Metro maps If you just prefer that one.
+With full icon speed

+Note: Metro's and Regional Map Mile Width (zoom level) Can be Adjusted in Regmetromap_DftCfg.xml and NowMetroMap_DftCg.xml etc just incase you want to change it.